 We are evaluating our internal controls over financial reporting.
-We have been notified by Ernst & Young LLP, our independent auditors, that Ernst & Young LLP has identified certain material weaknesses in our financial reporting processes and procedures related to sufficient staffing levels.
-We have added a Corporate Controller to our accounting staff and will be adding additional accounting personnel by year end to support the accounting and reporting needs of the Company.
-In addition, we have begun to incur designing enhanced processes and controls to address these and any other issues that might be identified.
-As a result, we have begun and expect to further incur additional expenses, and this process has and will result in a diversion of management's time and attention.
+In connection with our audit for the year ended December 31, 2004, we were notified by Ernst & Young LLP, our independent registered public accountants, that Ernst & Young LLP had identified certain material weaknesses in our financial reporting processes and procedures related to sufficient staffing levels.
+We have since added a Corporate Controller and an Accounting Manager to our accounting staff and, as needed, will be adding additional accounting personnel to support the accounting and reporting needs of the Company.
+In addition, we have begun designing enhanced processes and controls to address these and any other issues that might be identified.
+As a result, we have begun and expect to further incur additional expenses related to system implementations, and this process has and will result in a diversion of management's time and attention.
 We cannot be certain as to the timing of completion of our evaluation, testing, and remediation actions, or as to the impact of the same on our operations.
 We may not be able to ensure that the process is effective or that the internal controls are or will be effective in a timely manner.
 In addition, we are required to report on our internal controls over financial reporting pursuant to Sections 302 and 404 of the Sarbanes-Oxley Act of 2002 and to rules and regulations of the SEC thereunder.
 As a reporting company, we are required to review on an annual basis our internal controls over financial reporting, and on a quarterly and annual basis to evaluate and disclose changes in our internal controls over financial reporting.
 There can be no assurance that we will successfully identify and resolve all issues required to be disclosed or that future quarterly reviews will not identify additional material weaknesses.